bjork24/Unison/README.md

 Unison Responsive Comments
 ==========================

-Please view the [demo page](http://bjork24.github.io/Unison) to see how Responsive Comments conditionally loading is implimented via Unison.
+Please view the [demo page](http://bjork24.github.io/Unison) to see how Responsive Comments conditional loading is implimented via Unison.

 License
 =======